-Included within this text amendment are updates to the Zoning Ordinance that will preserve existing zoning entitlements for properties with P-C district zoning as well as those properties of 10 acres or more in land area by using the McDowell Road/Scottsdale Road Growth Area Boundary as the policy framework.
+Included within this text amendment are updates to the Zoning Ordinance that will preserve existing zoning entitlements for properties with P-C district zoning as well as those properties of 10 acres or more in land area by using the McDowell Road/Scottsdale Road Growth Area Boundary as policy framework support for the zoning district.
 Related to this item, implementation is strictly focused on the City's application of its Zoning Ordinance.